 Selected Student Feedback

-Rather than presenting exhaustive testimonials, the excerpts below highlight consistent themes in student experiences across institutions and course modalities.
+Rather than presenting exhaustive testimonials, the excerpts below highlight recurring themes across student experiences: mentorship, inclusive learning environments, clarity of instruction, and meaningful personal growth.

 Classroom Climate and Engagement

-- “She was very accommodating with life and technical issues and communicated expectations clearly.”
+“She was accommodating with life and technical issues while maintaining clear expectations.”

 Personal and Academic Growth